-It is normal to feel anger at your spouse and at the affair partner who has invaded your marriage.
-Nevertheless, this is also one of the more destructive emotions you'll be working through, so it is important to try and keep it under control.
-Whether you want to save your marriage or move on via divorce, anger expressed in a negative manner will keep you from doing either.
+You let anger get the best of you.
+An affair attacks the very foundation of our day-to-day life, robbing us of our security and violating the vows we took when we married.
+It's natural to feel anger toward your spouse and the person with whom they cheated.
+Nevertheless, anger is one of the more destructive emotions you'll be working through, so it's important to try to keep it under control.
+Whether you want to save your marriage or move on after divorce, anger expressed in a negative manner will keep you from doing either.

 Learn how to use the anger you feel in a constructive manner.
-It is a powerful emotion, but that vulnerable power can be re-focused on helping to heal.
+It's a powerful emotion, but that vulnerable power can be re-focused on helping you heal.

-It's impossible to not feel personally rejected when you find that your spouse has replaced you with another.
-Your self-esteem will probably hit an all time low before you recover.
-Turn to your friends and family for strength.
-And, without a doubt, you should not define your desirability based on the fact your spouse cheated.
+You feel rejected: It's nearly impossible not to feel inadequate when you find that your spouse has chosen to fulfill their sexual and emotional needs via another person.
+Your self-esteem will probably hit an all-time low before you recover.
+Turn to your friends and family for strength, and don't define your desirability based on the fact your spouse cheated.

-If you decide to divorce, the range of emotions you feel will become wider.
-Therefore, it is imperative that you develop good coping skills to get you through not only the infidelity but also the impending divorce process.
+If you've found yourself in this situation, have faith that time will eventually heal your wounds.
+If divorcing your partner is necessary for that to happen, then expect the range of emotions you feel to become wider and more nuanced.
+It's important that you develop solid coping skills to get you through not only the infidelity but also the divorce process.